niboj/DayzXboxConfigTutorial/README.md

 I collected this knowledge by being an admin for 6 months and I wanted to make this knowledge public to others, so they can easily know how to customize their servers.

-If this tutorial is helpul to you and you want to contribute to my effort in documenting how this game works, I wont mind a small donation through paypal :
+If this tutorial is helpul to you and you want to contribute to my efforts in documenting how this game works, you can donate by using this link :

 ![Donate](https://github.com/niboj/DayzXboxConfigTutorial/blob/main/Code%20QR.png?raw=true)